daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 ### Irregular

-Most foci have a basic theme, a “character story” that logically leads to a series of related abilities.
-However, certain foci themes are so wide that they don’t fit into any other category except an irregular one of their own.
+Most foci have a basic theme, a "character story" that logically leads to a series of related abilities.
+However, certain foci themes are so wide that they don't fit into any other category except an irregular one of their own.

 Irregular foci provide a basket of disparate abilities.
-Usually that’s because the overarching theme is one that demands variability and access to several different kinds of abilities.
+Usually that's because the overarching theme is one that demands variability and access to several different kinds of abilities.
 Often, these foci are found in genres that suggest additional rule tweaks to leverage their use even further, such as power shifts in the superhero genre and spellcasting in the fantasy genre.
 However, other irregular foci are possible.

 **Connection:** Choose four relevant connections from the Focus Connections list.

-**Additional Equipment:** Any object necessary to the focus’s theme.
+**Additional Equipment:** Any object necessary to the focus's theme.
 For instance, a
 superhero-themed focus might grant a superhero costume.

 **Minor Effect Suggestions:** The target is also dazed for one round, during which time all of its tasks are hindered.